 Pen Pressure is natively supported.
 Here's what to do if it fails.

-There are infinite combinations of browser/ operating systems/ drivers/ tablet manufacturers.
+The combinations of browser/ operating systems/ drivers/ tablet manufacturers is effectively limitless.
 Many different browsers and particularly Windows have a spotty history in regards to supporting graphics tablets.
 As a result, the resolutions are equally varying.

-This being said, we've been ironing out a ton of tablet issues lately, so if this is still not working for you you may be running into one of our known issues - or you lucky one stumbled across a new issue (please let us know if so).
+This being said, we've been ironing out a ton of tablet issues lately, so if this is still not working for you you may be running into one of our known issues - or, you lucky one, you stumbled across a new issue (please let us know if so).

 - Windows 7 users don't see tablet pressure sensitivity in their browser.